What’s the perfect diet?

 Nutrition for Extreme Body Composition Manipulation

-However, the more the body comp goal becomes extreme in nature, say a lean individual getting to single digit body fat, then tracking calories and macros often becomes necessary.
+However, the more that body composition goals become extreme in nature (say a lean individual getting to single digit body fat), then tracking calories and macros often becomes necessary.
 Regardless, when a person starts losing body fat they have done something to alter their energy balance.

 Let’s take the example of a period of fat loss to get really shredded.